 Master Teacher Fellows Program.
 This program is designed for a select group of students who have earned a baccalaureate degree with a major in biology, chemistry, English, French, history, mathematics, physics, social science, or Spanish.
-Students enter the program in the first week of June and in thirteen months can earn the master of arts in education and the M secondary teaching license.
+Students enter the program in the first week of June and in thirteen months earn the Master of Arts in Education and the teaching license.

 Master Teacher Associates Program.
-This program is for candidates who have earned the initial A license to teach at the secondary level or K-12 French and Spanish, have a record of strong teaching, and want to pursue graduate study.
-Students in this program earn an M license and help supervise student teachers who are earning an initial license.
+This program is for candidates who have earned the initial license to teach at the secondary level or K-12 French and Spanish, have a record of strong teaching, and want to pursue graduate study.
+Students in this program earn the Master of Arts in Education and help supervise student teachers who are earning an initial license.

 Visiting International Fellows Program.
-This program offers a master of arts in education that is appropriate to the professional needs of the diverse group of excellent teachers from other nations who are teaching in American schools.
+This program offers a Master of Arts in Education that is appropriate to the professional needs of the diverse group of excellent teachers from other nations who are teaching in American schools.
 The program can be completed in three summers.